Meniere disease is a disorder of the inner ear. It results in repeat attacks of vertigo and problems hearing.

 This problem is more common in people who are 30 to 60 years of age.
 Other things that may raise the risk are:

 Problems may come and go.
 They may also be in one or both ears.
 A person may have:

-The doctor will ask about your symptoms and medical history.
+The doctor will ask about your symptoms and health history.
 A physical exam will be done.
-This will include an examination of your ears and a neurologic exam to evaluate for possible nerve damage.
+It will focus on the ears.
+You may need to see a doctor who treats ears.